 To see an example of this in action, observe the following interaction from a Law of Attraction group on Facebook:

 It’s possible this woman will approach her health goals again with new vigor after taking some time to pull back and feel better…

 However, it is more likely that she has fallen into the passivity trap of trading actual power for feeling “much better about things,” then waiting around for circumstances to change.

 A Better Way

-What is truly upsetting is that Abers care a great deal about their goals, their loved ones, and the condition of the world.
-They want to make a big impact, and dare to believe they can do so with the help of Abraham-Hicks.
+What is truly upsetting is that Abers absolutely seek the capability of doing and accomplishing.
+They care a great deal about their goals, their loved ones, and the condition of the world.
+They want to make a big impact and dared to believe they could with the help of Abraham-Hicks.

-Speaking of true power, I have been so inspired looking around me during this lead up to our federal elections.
-People really care about this country and the elections.
-I see it in the form of inspiration, excitement, pride, and rallying together.
-And I also see it in the form of fear, anger, and heated arguments.
+Speaking of true power, I have been inspired looking around me during this lead up to our federal elections.
+People really care about this country and their right to vote.
+I see how much people care in the form of their excitement, pride, and readiness to rally together.
+I also see it in the form of fear, anger, and heated arguments.

 However it shows up, I’m glad people are paying attention to what’s going on in the world and exercising the power they have through voting.

 It’s not perfect.
 But it’s a lot more effective than averting your eyes and staying home to think nice thoughts and make appreciation lists.